About Napa Valley

 One nice feature of the area is that over 60% of people who own vineyards in Napa don’t own a winery.
 This practice benefits everyone.
 It benefits the consumer as wineries that make estate wines (grown and produced on property), can sometimes end up with a bad crop due to a poor year, for example.
 They can mix and mix that crop into a blend until it is sellable.
 But with individual growers, if they have a bad crop then no one will buy their grapes, so the wineries get only the best grapes.
 It benefits the consumer as we can be offered more of a range from the same producer.
 And of course it benefits the grower as many of these people have full time jobs in other types of work and grow grapes for extra income, so more people can be involved without a major investment.

-Napa Valley is best known for its Cabernet Sauvignon, which continually stand out as some of the worlds best.
+Napa Valley is best known for its Cabernet Sauvignon, which continually stands out as some of the world’s best.
 The wines are crafted in a style, which enables them to be consumed at three or four years in age.
 This contrasts the Chateaux in France, or wines from Barolo, which reach their potential after ten years or more.
 The full ageing potential is not yet known, as many of the wineries are relatively new.
-One thing that is certain however is that the wines will only get better as vintners become more experienced and more is learned about the region.
+One thing that is certain however, is that the wines will only get better as vintners become more experienced and more is learned about the region.